-Chapter 2 'Level of Application' and Chapter 4 'Disclosure (Part Eight CRR)' Articles 433a, 433b and 433c based on Institution size, complexity and on whether they are listed or non-listed institutions.
-The UK Group is a non-listed Large Institution and is required to provide information in accordance with Rule 2.3 of Chapter 2, Rule 2.4 of Chapter 2 and Article 433a(2)a in Chapter 41.
+Requirements of Chapter 2 'Level of Application' and Chapter 4 'Disclosure (Part Eight CRR)' Articles 433a, 433b and 433c are based on institution size, complexity and whether they are listed or non-listed institutions.
+The UK Group is a non-listed large institution and is required to provide information in accordance with Rule 2.3 of Chapter 2, Rule 2.4 of Chapter 2 and Article 433a(2)a in Chapter 4!

-The data disclosed in this Pillar 3 disclosure represents the UK Group's annual disclosures for 2023.
-All data is recorded as at 31st December 2023 and is consistent with Common Reporting (CoRep) and Financial Reporting (FinRep).
-This is the second year that the UK Group has published a Pillar 3 report and as such can now include a year on year comparative on relevant templates.
+The information published in this Pillar 3 disclosure represents the UK Group's annual disclosures for 2024.
+All data is recorded as at 31 December 2024 and is consistent with Common Reporting ('CoRep') and Financial Reporting ('FinRep').

 Capital disclosures (which include Own Funds, Risk Weighted Exposure Amounts, Capital Buffers, Credit Risk, Credit Risk Mitigation and Leverage Ratio) and Remuneration disclosures are prepared on a UK Group basis in line with the UK Group's capital reporting processes.
-The UK Group disclosures incorporate its wholly-owned subsidiaries Handelsbanken Wealth & Asset Management Limited ("HWAM") and Handelsbanken ACD ("HACD").
-Liquidity reporting matters are supervised by the PRA at the Bank level, therefore liquidity disclosures are also prepared on this basis.
+The UK Group disclosures incorporate its wholly-owned subsidiaries Handelsbanken Wealth & Asset Management Limited ('HWAM') and Handelsbanken Authorised Corporate Director ('HACD').

+Liquidity reporting matters are supervised by the PRA at the Bank level, therefore liquidity disclosures are prepared on this basis.

 As a UK parent institution, the UK Group satisfies its consolidated disclosure requirements under Rule 2.4 and applies the derogation available under Rule 2.5.
-The UK Group is consolidated into its third country parent, Handelsbanken Group disclosure.
+The UK Group is consolidated into its third country parent, Handelsbanken Group Pillar 3 disclosure.